How Much Do Wind Turbine Technicians Make?

 Bakersfield, California: Located in the San Joaquin Valley in Kern County, California, the Alta Wind Energy Center is the largest wind power site in the United States.

-According to the U.S. Energy Information Administration, “California is the fourth-largest electricity producer in the nation and accounted for about 5 percent of U.S. utility-scale (1-megawatt and larger) electricity net generation in 2019.”
+According to the U.S. Energy Information Administration, “In 2023, California was the nation’s fourth-largest electricity producer and accounted for about 5 percent of all U.S. utility-scale (1-megawatt and larger) power generation.”
 It can be assumed that areas such as Bakersfield have a demand for wind turbine installers and service personnel and possibly offer competitive wages to attract qualified wind techs.

 Houston, Texas: With more than 30 wind-related companies in Houston, Texas has the highest number of installed and under-construction wind capacity facilities which have created more than 24,000 jobs according to the Greater Houston Partnership.
 With a combined 13,361 wind turbines, the Houston metropolitan area employs 766 workers in their seven utility-scale wind energy generation establishments.